Wednesday - June 7, 2023

 • The straining beams receive the thrust from the principal rafters and keep the junction in a stable position.

-• In absence of the straining sill, the thrust from the strut would serve to force the foot of the queen-post inwards.
+• In the absence of the straining sill, the thrust from the strut would serve to force the foot of the queen-post inwards.

 • These trusses are suitable for spans between 8 to 12 metres.